This article talks about the Seshat Database, a knowledge graph providing meaningful data about all human societies.

 - Major publications in 2018–19 in Nature and PNAS on the evolution of social complexity and religion based on a high-quality RDF DB

 - Sprawling collection of datasets covering 1000s of variables, mostly human entered and error-prone, with a wide variety of formats and schemata

-In 2018, the Seshat researchers have released several public datasets — they can be found here.
-Now, the challenge is, finding a proper tool that can store the databank in a semantic way that let the researchers query, analyse and collaborate with the data.
+In 2018, the Seshat researchers released several public datasets that can be found here.
+The challenge Seshat faced was finding a proper tool that can store the databank in a semantic way that lets researchers query, analyze, and collaborate with the data.